 Undeniably, the world is changing - the number of people flying has fallen 95%, 1.5 billion children are out of school, people are societally distanced, over 100,000 have died, unemployment is pushing Great Depression levels, animals are reclaiming cities, the Fed dropped interest rates to 0%.

 What is essential is difficult to discern because everyone is self-triaging as their own mechanic; what is essential is subjective and a judgment call.
-Observationally, what mattered to many people in January 2020 no longer matters in April 2020.
+What mattered to many people in January 2020 no longer matters in April 2020.
 Rampant consumerism has fallen to the wayside; the cars we drive, the clothing we wear, the materials we possess are unimportant.
 In considering what I believe is essential, I’ve been drawn to the few loose societal screws that threaten to bring the rest of society down withthem if they come undone - health, livelihood, family, community.

 Why is healthcare tied to employment?
 In light of a global pandemic whose first-order effect is healthcare and whose second-order effect is unemployment, the tragedy of this question becomes salient.